Predictive Learning on Hidden Tree-Structured Ising Models: Discussion

 \subsection{Estimating the Tree Structure $\T$}

 In this work, the structure learning algorithm is based on the classical Chow-Liu algorithm, and is summarized in Algorithm \ref{alg:Chow-Liu}.
-We can express its output as the latter comes from a direct application of Lemma 11.2 by~\citet{bresler2018learning}.
-The difference between Algorithm \ref{alg:Chow-Liu} and the Chow-Liu algorithm of the noiseless scheme is the use of noisy observations as input, since we consider a hidden model, whereas~\cite{bresler2018learning} assume that observations directly from the tree-structured model are available.
+We can express its output as (see also Section \ref{MLE}.).
+The difference between Algorithm \ref{alg:Chow-Liu} and the Chow-Liu algorithm of the noiseless scheme is the use of noisy observations as input, since we consider a hidden model, whereas~\cite{bresler2020learning} assume that observations directly from the tree-structured model are available.
 Further, \eqref{eq:CL_argmax_noisy} shows the consistency of the estimate $\TCLn$ for sufficiently large $n$.
-The tree structure estimator $\TCLn$ converges to $\T$ when $n\rightarrow\infty$, since From \eqref{eq:CL_argmax_noisy} and \eqref{eq:asc_nmu} we have (under an appropriate metric) Asymptotically, both $\TCL$ and $\TCLn$ converge to $\T$, where $\TCL$ denotes the structure estimate from noiseless data ($q=0$).
+The tree structure estimator $\TCLn$ converges to $\T$ when $n\to\infty$, since From \eqref{eq:CL_argmax_noisy} and \eqref{eq:asc_nmu} we have (under an appropriate metric) Asymptotically, both $\TCL$ and $\TCLn$ converge to $\T$, where $\TCL$ denotes the structure estimate from noiseless data ($q=0$).
+Most importantly, the Chow-Liu algorithm also returns the exact hidden structure with high probability given finite number of noisy samples.
+We provide the finite sample complexity bound in Theorem \ref{thm:sufficient}.
 For a fixed probability of exact structure recovery $1-\delta$, more samples are required in the hidden model setting, compared to the noiseless one.
-Additionally, the gap of the sample complexity between the noisy and noiseless setting comes from Theorem \ref{thm:sufficient} by comparing the bound for the values $q=0$ and $q\neq 0$.
+Additionally, the difference of the sample complexity between the noisy and noiseless setting comes from Theorem \ref{thm:sufficient} by comparing the bound for the values $q=0$ and $q\neq 0$.